geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-06/meeting-transcript.md

 Yeah, I don't think so.
 I mean, this stuff should just be expressed with ints somehow and like remainders.
 And yeah, it's not easy.
 But yeah.
 Yeah, I mean, I'll work on that this week.
 Get that back.

 ##### **Chenyu** [[00:03:11](https://www.youtube.com/watch?v=-boFPBPcUK8&t=191)]
 Sounds good.
-Yeah, we are...
+Yeah, we are..
 We'll probably get rangeify as default, like Spanish.
 We will talk about that more.
 But definitely sometime this week.

 ##### **Sieds Lykles** [[00:03:29](https://www.youtube.com/watch?v=-boFPBPcUK8&t=209)]
 Cool.
 Yeah.
 Anything else?
 No, not really.
 See you in Hong Kong.
 Yep.
 Looking forward to seeing you later.
 Safe trip.
 Okay.
 So we still don't have George.